Arabic for Nerds two

 Intelligent grammar that my Arabic native -speaking teacher approves of.

-Must have books - Arabic for Nerds 1 & 2
+5.0 out of 5 stars Must have books - Arabic for Nerds 1 & 2

 Many books have been written on learning and teaching Arabic Language by orientalists since the early 19th century for English speaking people.
 Many books have been written by native speakers too but none have succeeded in explaining the nitty- gritty of the language in away that will encourage a student to learn a challenging language like Arabic.
 I have been learning Arabic for some time and in my search for books i found Arabic for nerds book 1 which i bought from Amazon and read it from cover to cover.
 When i finished it i heard about the 800 odd pages book 2 which i immediately bought.
 Having used both the books i wish to advise all aspiring students who are trying to learn Arabic Languge to place your hands on these books.
 You will find answers you will never find in any other books on the subject on this planet.
 I am serious.
 I recomend these books very much that is why i spent time writing a review.

-A great book to help you with I'raab (Arabic Grammar Analysis)
+5.0 out of 5 stars A great book to help you with I'raab (Arabic Grammar Analysis)

 Learning grammar for any language normally is boring, but this book really changed my mind.
 I really enjoyed studying Arabic grammar through this book.
 The author used Q&A method to teach you anything you want to know with Arabic Grammar.
 I studied and read a lot of Arabic Grammar books, but I never found any book which taught you how to read I'raab (Arabic grammar analysis), but this book does.